RNAi Nanoparticle System for Murine Cancer Models

 - Complete Kit: Mixing system and all buffers, including Vehicle Control, are provided

 - Accessory Kits: Specialized RNAi to facilitate tumor uptake and gene activity studies

 Points To Consider

-Use InVivoPlex® to evaluate gene or protein inhibition in vivo:
+Use InVivoPlex® to evaluate gene or protein inhibition in vivo

-Evaluate experimental therapeutic targets in vivo with InVivoPlex®:
+Evaluate experimental therapeutic targets in vivo with InVivoPlex®

-Use InVivoPlex® to evaluate gene combinations or interaction with chemotherapeutics:
+Use InVivoPlex® to evaluate gene combinations or interaction with chemotherapeutics

-To use InVivoPlex®, we recommend starting with a tumor uptake study to insure EPR activity of the specific murine cancer model to be used, or its optimization for EPR activity.
+To use InVivoPlex®, we recommend starting with a tissue uptake study to insure activity of the specific murine model to be used, or its optimization activity.
 The InVivoTrakTM fluorescent labeled companion products are available to facilitate these studies.
 The InVivoTrakTM is available with either red or near IR fluorescent labels, and can be used with tumor homogenates in a fluorescence plate reader or with an NIR in vivo imaging instrument.
 InVivoTrakTM fluorescent tracer products are designed for use with small size group studies.
 The InVivoTrakTM Oligo products are designed for use with the small InVivoPlex® kit, to make fluorescent labeled nanoparticles for testing EPR tumor uptake.
 InVivoTrakTM is available with either red or near IR fluorescent labels.
 The InVivoTrakTM Carrier products are designed for use with unlabeled RNAi or with InVivoTrakTM oligo products for dual label tracer studies.